 Students majoring in Theology complete 9 courses in Theology.
-These include: Two Biblical courses, two History courses (including TH 280), two Systematics courses (TH 251 and TH 282: Jesus Christ: God and Man), one Moral/Ethics course, and one Comparative theology course.
+These include: Two Biblical courses, two History courses (including TH 280), two Systematics courses (TH 251 and TH 282), one Moral/Ethics course, and one Comparative Theology course.
 The remaining course is a Theology elective.
-At least one of these courses will be a senior seminar, in which students will write a research paper.
+Among these courses, Theology majors must take three seminars.
+Exceptions to this policy can be made at the discretion of the department Chair and the Dean of the College.
+Every major must present, in the senior year, a research paper based on work done as part of the requirements of one of these seminars under the supervision of the professor who directed the seminar.
 The successful completion of a comprehensive examination is also required of theology majors.

 - HU 104 Conversatio II

 - Language

-- EN 105 Freshman English /Core
+- EN 105 First Year Writing /Core

 - Biblical course

-- HU 104 Conversatio II
+- HU 104 Conversatio II - Language

-- Language

-- EN 105 Freshman English /Core
+- EN 105 First Year Writing /Core - Elective

-- Elective